NORTH COUNTY TRAILWAY:

 on top and mile markers on bottom.

-Note; The Putnam County Trailway heads north from here.
+Note; The Putnam County Trailway heads North from here.

-Heading south, the trail heads into the woods
+heads into the woods

 along a paved surface that is bumpy in spots from root growth.
 Also note that